Hitta/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## What do we stand for?
 This Code of Conduct is designed to help all of us build a pleasant, productive, and accomplished team.
 Our Code of Conduct is not meant to burden the team with a bunch of needless rules, or to punish our valued employees for past behaviors.
-Rather, we are striving every day to make a hospitable environment for our great engineering teem, especially for those who have faced more adverse working environments in the past.
+Rather, we are striving every day to make a hospitable environment for our great engineering team, especially for those who have faced more adverse working environments in the past.

 We strive to build a culture of inclusivity, honesty, and integrity.
 As a team, we can ensure every employee feels heard and respected.
 Teamwork is a must.
 We’re all here together to make great products for our customers, and more importantly, a pleasant work environment for our colleagues.